the Bunting music manuscripts

 MS4/34 is a box of loose music sheets that seem to have been sent to Bunting by various correspondents - he was always eager for people to send him tunes that they knew or had collected.
 I haven’t seen this.

 MS4/13 and MS4/27 are large-format piano books.
 Donal O’Sullivan (1926, p.xxv) said that they are the actual piano arrangements that were printed in 1840.
 I think this is too simplistic; they do contain late piano arrangements of the 1840 tunes, but there are differences in the arrangements, and there are changes and corrections in different handwritings.
 None of this seems to me to be in Bunting’s handwriting; I am assuming that he had copies made and sent to his publisher, and they were emended and corrected by editors or collaborators.
-There is useful information about the tunes including attributions not found elsewhere.
+There is useful information about the tunes including attributions not found elsewhere, though it is not clear how reliable this information is.